zigzaga00/zigzaga00.github.io/README.md

 * 🧠 **Pedagogical Heritage** – The powerful ideas that shape our approach to learning
 * 🔐 **Ethical Hacking** – Children learn offensive “red team” cybersecurity skills by immersing themselves in a fictional world of espionage (by joining the Shadow Net Agency), gaining hands-on experience through Capture The Flag (CTF) style missions that build practical skills and awareness of cyber security

+>[!NOTE]
+>We are currently working on the problem of how to make `.ova` files available for the hands-on work in the ethical hacking cards so others can download and import them to their own labs for their own students...please bear with us :smiley:

+---

+### 🕵️‍♀️ Ethical Hacking & The Shadow Net Agency

+Step into the shadows — and learn to hack **for good**.

+In our Ethical Hacking section, learners join the **Shadow Net Agency**, a fictional but thrilling world of espionage and digital intrigue.
+Here, they train like real red team operatives: learning offensive cybersecurity tactics, solving hands-on capture-the-flag (CTF) missions, and using real tools and techniques — all in a safe, ethical and age-appropriate environment.

+This isn’t just a game.
+The world is facing a critical shortage of **skilled cybersecurity professionals**, especially in **offensive security** — the front line of defense against hackers, data breaches, and cyberattacks from hostile nation states.
+And the gap is even wider when it comes to **girls and women in cyber**.

+As computing pioneer **Karen Spärck Jones** warned:

+> *"It seems to be a problem, perhaps more with girls than boys, that you've got to get them hooked young enough, then keep them hooked.
+If they are not interested by the time they are 13, you've lost it."*

+We’re not going to lose them, and we hope you won't either.

+The Shadow Net Agency isn’t just training children — it’s **empowering the next generation of ethical hackers**, especially girls, to gain the confidence, skills, and mindset needed to protect systems, disrupt enemies, fight injustice, and challenge the digital status quo.

 ---

 ## ✨ Ethos